ma-pe/react-native-opencv-alt/README.md

 # General

-I'm started adding React-Native bindings for OpenCV.
+I have started adding React-Native bindings for OpenCV.